 Christopher Duntsch - AKA Dr. Death - spent 18 months as a practicing surgeon at multiple Texas hospitals until he had his license revoked in 2013.
 Over this period, Duntsch performed back surgeries that left his patients in a worse condition, paralyzed, or deceased.
+Out of his 38 surgeries, only three had no complications.
 Some hospitals may be reluctant to report doctors who have allegedly caused bodily harm to patients.
 Lawsuits can cost hospitals millions of dollars and lost credibility, making it easier just to fire the offending doctor.

 Duntsch destroyed the lives of numerous patients who were seeking relief from back problems.
 Ultimately, Duntsch's horrific mistakes made during surgery and alleged drug use caught up with him.

 Two Of Duntsch's Patients Perished After He Performed Routine Surgeries

 In March 2012, Duntsch performed a laminectomy on Kellie Martin to reduce her back pain after a fall at home.
 The procedure was routine and involved removing bone tissue in the spine to alleviate pressure on afflicted nerves.
 During the 45-minute surgery, Duntsch cut through one of Martin's arteries.
 She passed from blood loss in the ICU.

 A couple of months later, Floella Brown came to Duntsch for a cervical fusion to alleviate her neck and shoulder pain.
 During Brown's surgery, Duntsch pierced her vertebral artery.
 Brown lost so much blood that the operating room team had to mop the floor with towels, all while Duntsch complained he couldn't see her spine to operate.